yazdan2727/phoeniX/Software/README.md

 ```
 Provided that you name your project sub-directory correctly the AssembleX software will create `my_project_firmware.hex` and fed it directly to the testbench of phoeniX processor.
 After that, iverilog and GTKWave are used to compile the design and view the selected waveforms.
 </div>
+Here's a summary of the RISC-V assembly code in this repository using Markdown:

+## RISC-V Architecture

+RISC-V is an open-source instruction set architecture (ISA) based on the reduced instruction set computer (RISC) principles.
+It is designed to be simple, efficient, and scalable, making it suitable for a wide range of applications, from embedded systems to high-performance computing.

+The RISC-V ISA defines a set of 32-bit and 64-bit instructions, registers, and addressing modes.
+The assembly code in this repository is written for the 64-bit RISC-V architecture, which provides 31 general-purpose registers (x0 to x31) and various control and status registers.

+## Assembly Code Structure

+The assembly code files in this repository follow a standard structure:

+1. **Directives**: The code begins with directives that specify the section of memory where the code is located (`.section .text`) and the global symbols (`.globl`) that can be called from other parts of the program.

+2. **Function Definitions**: The assembly code defines the entry points for the various functions, such as `quicksort` and `sqrt`.
+These functions are labeled with a symbolic name that can be referenced from other parts of the program.

+3. **Prologue and Epilogue**: Each function has a prologue and an epilogue.
+The prologue saves the current state of the function, such as the return address and any callee-saved registers.
+The epilogue restores the saved state and returns control to the calling function.

+4. **Function Logic**: The main logic of the function is implemented in the body of the function.
+This typically involves loading and manipulating data, performing calculations, and controlling the flow of execution using branch instructions.

+5. **Utility Functions**: Some of the assembly code files may also include utility functions or helper routines that are used by the main algorithms.

+## Calling Conventions

+The assembly code in this repository follows the standard RISC-V calling conventions, which define how function arguments are passed and how return values are handled.
+In the RISC-V architecture:

+- Function arguments are passed in the `a0` to `a7` registers.
+- The return value is typically stored in the `a0` register.
+- Callee-saved registers (`s0` to `s11`) must be preserved across function calls, while caller-saved registers (`t0` to `t6`) can be modified without preserving their values.

+The assembly code adheres to these conventions to ensure compatibility and interoperability with other RISC-V software components.

+## Optimization Techniques

+The assembly code in this repository may employ various optimization techniques to improve performance, such as:

+- **Efficient memory access**: The code tries to minimize memory accesses and leverage the available registers for temporary storage.
+- **Branch prediction**: The code may use branch instructions that are designed to provide accurate branch predictions, reducing the impact of branch mispredictions.
+- **Instruction-level parallelism**: The code may take advantage of the RISC-V architecture's ability to execute multiple instructions concurrently, where possible.

+These optimizations help to ensure that the assembly code runs efficiently on RISC-V hardware.

+Overall, the RISC-V assembly code in this repository demonstrates the implementation of fundamental algorithms using the capabilities and conventions of the RISC-V architecture.
+The code can serve as a reference for understanding RISC-V assembly programming and as a starting point for further exploration and development.